` Interton VC 4000 Gaming Guide

 START to begin game.

 Roulette: Starting wallet is $500.
-The two leftmost digits indicate the bet per space.
-The two rightmost digits seem to be meaningless.
-'0' increases bet by $10.
-'Enter' increases bet by $1.
-Maximum bet (per space) is $99.
+The two leftmost digits indicate the left player's bet.
+The two rightmost digits indicate the right player's bet.
+'0' key increases bet by $10.
+'Enter' key increases bet by $1.
+Maximum bet is $99.
 '9' shows wallet whilst held down.
 '2' starts the ball spinning.
-Whilst the ball is spinning, pressing 'Clear' puts a bet on the space marked by the flashing square.
+While the ball is spinning, pressing 'Clear' puts a bet on the space marked by the flashing square.
 You can bet on more than one space.
 A successful bet on any of the 13 spaces arranged in a circle returns the wagered bet, plus 11 times the wagered bet.
 A successful bet on red or black returns the wagered bet, plus the wagered bet.

 Challenge!
 This cartridge trains the ability to think logically and to reason.
 The dots on the playing field must be placed in such a manner as to get four of one's own dots in a row.
 Two players can compete, or one can play against the computer, with varying degrees of difficulty.